Cesarintapia/cesarintapia.github.io/README.md

 # cesarintapia.github.io
 Software development

-The portfolio project has the next topics0:
+The portfolio project has the next topics:

 * HTML AND CSS
     -ONE PAGE WEB SITE.